Federal Depository Library Program

 Collection Development Policy

-The Duke Law Library (FDLP #0440A) has been a selective depository for federal documents since 1978, and currently receives 7% of available materials through the Federal Depository Library Program.
+The J. Michael Goodson Law Library at Duke University School of Law (FDLP #0440A) has been a selective depository for federal documents since 1978, and currently receives 9% of available materials through the Federal Depository Library Program.
 In addition, the Library obtains selected federal documents outside the depository system from individual agencies or through the GPO sales program.

 The Law Library's primary clientele are the students and faculty of the Duke Law School, and its depository selections reflect the immediate needs of that clientele.
 The Library's secondary clientele includes faculty and students from other disciplines within Duke University, local attorneys, and the general public.